Battle of Kock (1939): Battle of Kock

-On September 30, the commander of the 10th Army, Walter von Reichenau, ordered his staff to plan the destruction of a large Polish force located between the Bug and Vistula rivers.
-This task would involve the XIV Motorized Corps, which comprised the 29th Infantry Division, the 13th Motorized Infantry Division, as well as some independent units.
-Each German motorized division had a paper strength of 16,445 soldiers, 2,676 trucks and staff cars, 1,944 motorcycles, and 18 armored cars.
+On September 30, the commander of the 10th Army, Walter von Reichenau, ordered his staff to attack a large Polish force located between the Bug and Vistula rivers.
+This would involve the XIV Motorized Corps, which comprised the 29th Infantry Division, the 13th Motorized Infantry Division, along with some independent units.
+Each German motorized division had a reported strength of 16,445 soldiers, 2,676 trucks and staff cars, 1,944 motorcycles, and 18 armored cars.

 October 2

-General Gustav Anton von Wietersheim, the commander of the XIV Motorized Corps, knew that Polish forces were situated in the forests northwest of Kock.
-He believed that the commander of the Polish forces was unaware of Warsaw's capitulation.
+General Gustav Anton von Wietersheim, the commander of the XIV Motorized Corps, knew that Polish forces were situated in the forests northwest of Kock, believing that the commander of the Polish forces was unaware of Warsaw's capitulation.

-The commander of the 13th Motorized Infantry Division, Paul Otto, was of the opinion that the Polish forces had become so demoralized that they were incapable of combat and that a single German battalion would be enough to disarm the Poles and take them to a prisoner of war camp.
+The commander of the 13th Motorized Infantry Division, Paul Otto, thought that the Polish forces had become so demoralized that they were incapable of combat and that a single German battalion would be enough to disarm and take them as prisoners.
 General Otto sent a force consisting of the 3rd Battalion, 93rd Motorized Infantry Regiment, supported by the 8th Battery, 13th Regiment of Light Artillery.
 The battalion commander decided to divide his forces into two groups, which were sent to Serokomla and Kock.
 He could count on help from the 93rd Motorized Infantry Regiment, along with some support forces following him.